-Crypt Lake Trail Waterton Lakes National Park hike Alberta Canada Waterton-Glacier International Peace Park
+Crypt Lake Trail in Waterton Lakes National Park in Alberta, Canada

 Crypt Lake Trail is consistently ranked as one of the top hiking trails in the Canada Rockies.
 To reach the trailhead, you must first take a 15-minute ferry across Upper Waterton Lake.
 From there it is a 10.8-mile round trip hike to a sparkling turquoise lake cradled by horseshoe-shaped cliffs.
 You’ll gain 2,300 feet along the way, passing waterfalls, crawling through a tunnel, and clinging to chains bolted along a narrow ledge.
 At the end of the trail, you can even set foot in another country, the good old U. S. of A. Crypt Lake Trail is an exciting hike to a stunning location – Rocky Mountain perfection!